- Hello My Lovely Healthy Friend

 Grilled seafood on skewers with seasonal vegetables or salad if you prefer

-Pasta with spinach, pine nuts, green olives, basil, dusted with grated Parmesan cheese
+Pasta with spinach, pine nuts, green olives, basil, dusted with grated Fresh Parmesan cheese

-Classic Greek salad with Feta cheese, black olives, tomato, lettuce, cucumber, drizzled with olive oil (add tuna or salmon if you like)
+Classic Greek salad with Feta cheese, black olives, cherry tomatoes, mixed lettuce, cucumber, drizzled with olive oil – add tuna or salmon if you like

 Light Meals Or Snacks